danaukes/project_current_work/NSF Annual Report.md

 I am integrating data collection via a final student and parent survey, administered again through ASU's CREST evaluation team.
 I hope to gain valuable insights in this inaugural camp year in fine tuning and expanding this program in subsequent years.

 Further information on the camp can be found on my website at https://idealab.asu.edu/events/.
-I have also attached the schedule and lesson plan in supplementary materials.
+I have also attached the final lesson plan developed by the Capstone team in supplementary materials.

 # What is the impact on physical resources that form infrastructure?